 FamilyScape 3.0 is an innovative policy simulation model of pregnancy and family formation.
 The model, originally developed by the Brookings Institution, is a collaborative effort of the Brookings Institution and Child Trends.

 The FamilyScape 3.0 microsimulation tool allows users to model the impacts of behavioral changes (e.g., an increase in the use of long acting reversible contraception) on critical family-formation outcomes.
-It simulates the key antecedents of pregnancy (sexual activity, contraceptive use, and female fecundity) and many of its most important outcomes (e.g., pregnancy and childbearing within and outside of marriage, children’s chances of being born into poverty, and abortion).
-The model can be used to understand the impacts of policies and programs, answer “what if” questions, and compare strategies and interventions.
+It simulates the key antecedents of pregnancy (sexual activity, contraceptive use, and female fecundity) and many of its most important outcomes (e.g., pregnancy and childbearing within and outside of marriage, children’s chances of being born into poverty, and abortion), and was designed to accurately replicate these dynamics.
+FamilyScape has been extensively tested and benchmarked to ensure that, in its baseline state, its outputs closely approximate real-world rates of contraceptive failure, pregnancy, childbearing, and abortion.
+The model can be used to understand the potential impacts of policies and programs, answer “what if” questions, and compare strategies and interventions.

 Child Trends staff have conducted a range of simulations to examine how changes in contraceptive use are linked to reductions in early and unplanned pregnancies, births, and abortions, as well as improvements in maternal and newborn health outcomes.
 Additional analyses have examined how historical changes in contraceptive use were linked to reductions in teen pregnancy.